Current Studies on Spinal Cord Injury (SCI)

 This clinical trial, funded by the National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR), evaluates whether using Gentamicin Instillations can reduce the frequency of urinary tract infections (UTIs) among adults with SCI, thereby also improving their quality of life and community participation.
 The investigators are from both the Department of Physical Medicine (Tate, Rodriguez and Forchheimer) and the Division of Urology (Cameron) at Michigan Medicine.
 This trial is monitored by the Michigan Institute for Clinical and Health Research and the Food and Drug Administration (FDA).
-Currently two participants are enrolled in this study.
-Recruitment has been temporarily halted due to COVID-19 related precautions, but is expected to restart this summer.
-If you are interested in being part of this study and have a minimum of 3 UTIs per year, and are not currently on gentamicin, please contact email@example.com.
+Currently several participants are enrolled in this study, and the study is currently recruiting additional participants.
+If you are interested in being part of this study and have a minimum of 3 UTIs per year, please contact Adrienne at email@example.com (734) 936-9474.

 For information on bladder health and management after SCI see this link at the Model Systems Knowledge Translation Center (MSKTC) https://msktc.org/sci/factsheets/bladderhealth

 Neurogenic Bowel and Bladder Management after Spinal Cord Injury